Swift Watch frequently asked questions.

 When should I arrive?

-If you arrive after 6 p.m., do not expect to find parking near the school!
-Please DO NOT drive up NW Pettygrove Street past NW 26th Avenue - it is a dead end and turn around traffic creates a difficult and dangerous situation.
+Do not expect to find parking near the school!
+Please DO NOT drive up NW Pettygrove Street past NW 26th Avenue - it is a dead end and turn-around traffic creates a difficult and dangerous situation.

 How many swifts will be at Chapman?